Summer Dog - Grooming Tips

 Winter grooming schedule -- why is it important to maintain your dog's grooming schedule during the winter months?

-It is essential to maintain your dogs grooming schedule during the winter months because colder weather often stimulates more hair/coat growth.
-Our lifestyles and the role canines plays in our lives means our pets spend just as much time outside as inside in winter.
+It is essential to maintain your dog's grooming schedule during the winter months because colder weather often stimulates more hair/coat growth.
+Our lifestyles and the role canines play in our lives means our pets spend just as much time outside as inside in winter.
 This can really confuse what the coat was designed to do - one minute the hair follicles need to grow to keep your pet warm while outside; the next, they need to be shed because the heats on.

 Dog Grooming Tips: